 Buddhism is a religion and dharma.
-It encompasses a variety of traditions, beliefs and spiritual practices largely based on teachings attributed to Gautama Buddha, commonly known as the Buddha (“the awakened one”).
+It encompasses a variety of traditions, beliefs and spiritual practices mostly based on teachings attributed to Gautama Buddha, commonly known as the Buddha (“the awakened one”).
 According to tradition, the Buddha lived and taught in the northern part of the Indian subcontinent.
-This was sometime between the 6th and 4th centuries BCE in ancient Magadha kingdom.
+It was sometime between the 6th and 4th centuries BCE in ancient Magadha kingdom.
 He is recognized by Buddhists as an awakened, divine, or enlightened teacher.
-He shared his insights to help sentient beings end their suffering through the elimination of ignorance and craving.
+The Buddha shared his insights to help sentient beings end their suffering through the elimination of ignorance and craving.
 Buddhists believe that this is accomplished through the direct understanding and perception of dependent origination and the Four Noble Truths.

 Please let us know if you are interested in Buddhism.